HauntedBees/BeeQuestions.API/README.md

 # BeeQuestions.API

 ## wut
-The backend for Bee Questions! - the world's first A&Q website
+The backend for Bee Questions! - the world's first A&Q website.
+Check out the [frontend](https://github.com/HauntedBees/BeeQuestions.Site/), too!

 ## dependencies
 This is a [BeeAPI](https://github.com/HauntedBees/BeeAPI) Module, so you should place the contents of this repository in a "Questions" folder at the root of a BeeAPI directory.
 If you already have BeeAPI, you can also run `git submodule add https://github.com/HauntedBees/BeeQuestions.API Questions` there.